penuts7644/HadoopPhotonImaging/README.md

 The command consists out of:

-* Main Hadoop yarn command, path to the jar file and main class location.
+* Main Hadoop yarn command and the path to the jar file.
 * Required: The input file or files in an directory.
 Only TIFF files will be used.
 * Required: An output directory, which will contain the created a PNG file.
 * Required: The maximum height of your input images.